Oscie-Coherence/oscie-proof/README.md

 print(response)
 Research Motivation
-Oscie-Proof experiments with using dynamical-systems concepts to stabilize LLMs:
-Weak coupling
-Phase-locking analogues
-Noise-floor estimation
-Lightweight coherence-energy heuristics
+Oscie-Proof explores the possibility that LLM stability can be improved via: weak coupling phase-locking analogues noise-floor estimation coherence-energy heuristics
-Not philosophy — engineering validation.
+It is not philosophy — it is a testable engineering hypothesis:
+A small governor can meaningfully improve reliability of large language models without modifying internal weights.
 Safety
 Oscie-Proof is:
 non-diagnostic